 Investment properties is used for rental for businesses and is located in Central Jutland.
 Investment properties are measured at fair value.
-The fair value is calculated by using generally accepted valuation methods (DCF's calculations) based on management's expectations for future cash flow, return requirements etc.
+The fair value is calculated by using generally accepted valuation methods which is a combination of a rate of return model and a DCF-model, based on Management's expectations for future cash flow, return rate, etc.